L3- Molecular and Cellular Biology

 Program

-The first year is common to the Life Sciences degree courses and allows students to acquire key notions in biology as well as elements of chemistry, physics, calculus and English necessary to understand biology.
+The first year is common to all Life Sciences bachelor's degree programs and allows students to acquire key concepts in biology as well as elements of chemistry, physics, mathematics, and English necessary for understanding biology.

-From the second year on, specialization in molecular and cellular biology is progressive.
+Starting in the second year, specialization in molecular and cellular biology is progressive.

 The third year is largely devoted to specialization.